 - Students stand behind their desk or in an open space.

 - Students determine an action which represents each traffic signal (e.g. they can imitate riding a bike for the Bicycles Permitted sign).

 - When the teacher calls a traffic signal and models the appropriate action associated with the traffic signal, all students perform the movement.

 - If the traffic signal is on the students’ card they circle the sign/square.
 If the teacher wishes to play more than one game, a bingo marker should be used.

-- The game continues like bingo until one student fills a diagonal, horizontal, or vertical row.
+- The game continues, one traffic signal at a time, until one student fills a diagonal, horizontal, or vertical row, and calls “bingo”.